ibm-cloud-docs/secure-enterprise/config-project.md

    If the validation fails, you can [troubleshoot the failure](/docs/secure-enterprise?topic=secure-enterprise-troubleshooting-for-projects#ts-na-failures).
 Or, an administrator on the {{site.data.keyword.cloud_notm}} Projects service can review the results through the {{site.data.keyword.bpshort}} service and [override the failure and approve](/docs/secure-enterprise?topic=secure-enterprise-approve-failed-validation) the configuration to deploy anyway.
 However, ensure that the pipeline failed due to the Code Risk Analyzer scan and not because of a validation or plan failure.
 It is not recommended to override a failure that is flagged due to a validation or plan failure as the configuration might not deploy successfully.
 For more information about security and compliance in projects, see [Achieving continuous compliance as an enterprise](/docs/secure-enterprise?topic=secure-enterprise-continuous-compliance).

-If you're configuring a deployable architecture stack, make sure to validate each architecture in the stack according to their dependencies.
+If you're configuring deployable architectures that are stacked together, make sure to validate each architecture according to their dependencies.
+Alternatively, you can edit your project's settings to automatically deploy configuration changes that are validated successfully.
+If you do so, each architecture is validated, approved, and deployed automatically according to their dependencies.
+For more information, go to [Deploying an architecture](/docs/secure-enterprise?topic=secure-enterprise-deploy-project&interface=ui).
 {: important}

 ## Approving configuration changes by using the console